The 25 best football games ever

 1) Sensible World Of Soccer (1994, Amiga)

-Twenty years young, SWOS is still top of the league.
+Almost 25 years young, SWOS is still top of the league.
 It took everything that was great about Sensible Soccer and just ran with it.
 You got the same fantastic arcade-oriented gameplay, but the title comprehensively acknowledged the rest of the world’s existence, with the kind of slavish devotion of a true footballing aficionado.

-Management features and player trading were boosted by the inclusion of a whopping 24,000 teams and 15,000 leagues.
+Management features and player trading were boosted by the inclusion of a whopping 1500 teams and 27,000 players.
 It should have been the start of something great, but SWOS was somehow allowed to be eclipsed by FIFA and PES.
-Still, dedicated fans keep the flame alive with leagues, events, and patched versions of the game that incorporate modern data - the wonderful, crazy nutters.
+Still, dedicated fans keep the flame alive with leagues, events, and patched versions of the game that incorporate modern data – the wonderful, crazy nutters.

 Can it compete with FIFA for realistic gameplay or Football Manager for exhaustive statdom?
 No, obviously not.
 And for many people, the classic mid-’00s era Pro Evo beats it as an all-round football game; it’s definitely split this office at any rate.